Last updated: March 9, 2019

 So let’s keep in touch, and I’ll guide you through every step of your online journey.

-The best way for us to keep in touch is through email.
+The best way for us to keep in touch is through my private list.

-My email subscribers get incredible daily emails about building profitable websites that cover all of your living expenses (and potentially a lot more).
+My private list subscribers get incredible daily emails about building profitable internet brands that cover all of your living expenses (and potentially a lot more).